Jasper, Indiana: Economy

 Jasper is a regional center in Southwestern Indiana, with German Catholic ancestral roots.
-Jasper has been called the "Wood Capital of the World", with furniture companies such as Kimball International and Masterbrand Cabinets located here.
+Jasper has been called the "Wood Capital of the World", with furniture companies such as Jasper Group, Kimball International, and Masterbrand Cabinets are located here.
 Also located in Jasper are Southern Indiana Education Center, Jasper Engines and Transmissions, and a satellite campus of Vincennes University.

 In 2022, Jasper won the annual Strong Towns "Strongest Town" competition.

 The largest industry sectors by employment in Jasper are manufacturing, retail, and health care and social services.